SAIL and Dav Developmental Robot Projects:

 N. Zhang, J. Weng and Z. Zhang, ``A Developing Sensory Mapping for Robots,'' in Proc.
 2nd International Conference on Development and Learning, June 12 - 15, MIT, Cambridge, MA, IEEE Computer Society Press, 2002.
 PDF file.

 J. Weng and M. D. Luciw, ``Optimal In-Place Self-Organization for Cortical Development: Limited Cells, Sparse Coding and Cortical Topography,'' in Proc.
-5th International Conference on Development and Learning, May 30 - June 3, Bloomgton, IN, 2006.
+5th International Conference on Development and Learning, May 30 - June 3, Bloomington, IN, 2006.
 PDF file.

 Y. Zhang, J. Weng and W. Hwang, "Auditory Learning: A Developmental Method," IEEE Transactions on Neural Networks, vol. 16, no. 3, pp. 601-616, 2005.
 PDF file.